The Sand Pebbles (film): Plot

 Back in port, Chinese locals openly show their hatred towards the sailors.
 Jameson and Eckert head off to a new mission.
 Frenchy tries to buy Maily's freedom, but instead she is put up for auction.
 Holman tries to help Frenchy pay the higher price, but a fight breaks out.
 The three of them escape.
 Frenchy and Maily have an unofficial marriage in an empty church.
-Holman and Eckert start to meet and fall in love, but he thinks it cannot last, as he will likely be leaving China soon.
+Holman and Eckert start to fall in love, but he thinks it cannot last, as he will likely be leaving China soon.

 As winter comes, the boat becomes stuck as the river level drops.
-Shore leave is cancelled when the Chinese workers abandon the crew and a flotilla of local civilians blockade the ship.
+Shore leave is cancelled when the Chinese workers abandon the crew after Shing plants Opium aboard and Stawski destroys it in the furnace under Collins orders and a flotilla of local civilians blockade the ship.
 To see Maily, Frenchy regularly swims the freezing waters, but eventually he catches pneumonia and dies.
-Antiforeign Chinese forces kill Maily and frame Holman for her murder.
+Anti-foreign Chinese forces kill Maily and frame Holman for her murder.
 They surround the ship and demand his surrender.
 With tensions rising and the crew also demanding Holman leave, the captain fires a Lewis gun, ending the matter.

 Captain Collins decides to rescue Jameson and Eckert from their new mission after hearing of antiforeigner riots in Nanking.
-However, the San Pablo encounters a line of tethered junks blocking their way sparking an armed conflict.
+However, the San Pablo encounters a line of tethered junks blocking their way, sparking an armed conflict.
 Under fire, Holman chops through the rope.
 He kills a Chinese militiaman only to recognize the young man as one of Jameson's and Shirley's students.

 The gunboat arrives at the mission, but Jameson and Shirley Eckert refuse to leave.
 While they argue, Nationalist soldiers attack, killing Jameson.
-The patrol retreats, but when Collins is killed, Holman takes command.
-Shirley and he affirm their love; Holman promises to follow while covering their escape.
-He kills several soldiers, but is fatally shot as he is about to rejoin the others.
-A dying Holman bewilderingly asks, "I was Home ... what happened?
+The patrol retreats but, when Collins is killed, Holman takes command.
+Shirley and he affirm their love, and Holman promises to follow while covering their escape.
+He kills several soldiers but is fatally shot as he is about to rejoin the others.
+A dying Holman bewilderedly asks, "I was home...
+What happened?
 What the hell happened?"